-Here, we highlight everything you need to know about discrimination of sexuality.
+Here, we highlight everything you need to know about discrimination of sex.
 This includes a detailed breakdown of the types of discrimination employees can be subject to.
 Your legal responsibilities.
 And, frequently asked questions regarding discrimination in the workplace.

 What is sex discrimination?

 If an individual is treated unfairly because they identify as a man, a woman, or as non-binary, then this is sexual discrimination.
 This applies to men, women, and gender-nonconforming individuals equally.